-All complaints shall be filed with the Assistant Director of Administration.
+All complaints shall be filed with the Director of Administration.
 The complaint will be logged in and given a control number.
 If the complaint concerns an accreditation issue, the complaint will be forwarded to the Director of Accreditation.
 If the complaint concerns a Council issue, the complaint will be forwarded to the Executive Director.
 Each Director may select a representative, other than the one designated in this paragraph, to handle these complaints.

 These individuals or their offices shall also continue to monitor and coordinate the complaint resolution.

 Absent extraordinary circumstances, the Director to whom the complaint was referred to shall, within ten (10) business days forward a copy of the written complaint to the respondent.
 One extraordinary circumstance would be to consider the complaint beyond the scope of the ability for ACBSP to resolve such as a grade dispute between a professor and a student.
 Another circumstance that will cause the complaint process to stop at any time will be upon discovery that there is pending litigation in a court of law or action underway to file such litigation.
 Under these circumstances the Director will confer with the complainant and document why ACBSP cannot be of further assistance.

 Within ten (10) business days after forwarding the written complaint to the respondent the Director will conduct a formal conference with the complainant, requesting additional information, securing additional information in response to questions, and engaging in thoughtful discussion.
 The Director shall also meet with the respondent within this ten-day period and conduct such additional investigation as he or she deems necessary.
 No transcript or recording of the conference shall be made by either party.